top of page

 7-8pm

-Option 1: "Sharing your Marketing Experiences" Circle Discussion led by Meghan Stangeland
+Option 1: "Sharing your Marketing Experiences" Circle Discussion led by Meghan Stangeland and Joe Orsi

 Looking for tips on how to market your produce and other farm products?
 Join us for a lively discussion where participants can share what has worked (and what hasn’t!) for their Southeast AK farms.
 Walk away with some new ideas on how to sell everything you grow.